kyburz-switzerland-ag/tachoparser/README.md

 pks2> cd ..
 ```

-Alternatively, they can be downloaded manually from [ERCA certificates DT](https://dtc.jrc.ec.europa.eu/dtc_public_key_certificates_dt.php.html) and [ERCA certificates ST](https://dtc.jrc.ec.europa.eu/dtc_public_key_certificates_st.php.html) and , but have to be renamed to their certificate reference (resp. unzipped in case of the root certificate) in this case.
+Alternatively, they can be downloaded manually from [ERCA certificates DT](https://dtc.jrc.ec.europa.eu/dtc_public_key_certificates_dt.php.html) and [ERCA certificates ST](https://dtc.jrc.ec.europa.eu/dtc_public_key_certificates_st.php.html), but have to be renamed to their certificate reference (resp. unzipped in case of the root certificate) in this case.

 ### BUILDING